Find out how driving tests are affected by coronavirus (COVID-19) and what changes to expect when you take your driving test.

 Your driving examiner will ask if you want your instructor to come over to listen to the feedback, but only if social distancing can be maintained.

-You must not come for your driving test if:
+Do not go to your driving test if:

 - you’ve been told by the NHS Test and Trace service that you’ve been in contact with a person who has coronavirus